House Painting Best Practices Part 1: Essential Techniques for a Flawless Finish

 Even with the best paint, poor application ruins results.
 Professional techniques include:

-• Roll in a "W" pattern: This distributes paint evenly and prevents roller marks.
+• Roll in a "W" pattern: Start by rolling a large "W" shape on the wall, then fill it in with parallel strokes.
+This distributes paint evenly and prevents roller marks.
+Avoid pressing too hard—let the roller do the work.

-• Apply thin coats: Two thin coats are better than one thick coat, which can drip and crack.
+• Apply thin coats: Two thin coats are better than one thick coat, which can drip, sag, and crack.
+Allow each coat to dry thoroughly (2-4 hours for latex) before applying the next.
+Thin coats also hide brush marks better.

 💡